-Obsessive-compulsive disorder, or OCD, is an anxiety disorder that impacts behavior and thoughts.
-It might include being overly neat and organized, perfectionistic, and not able to stop doing certain behaviors compulsively.
-Learn more about the symptoms of OCD and how to recognize it in a loved one.
+Obsessive-compulsive disorder, or OCD, affects millions of Americans each year, both adults and children.
+OCD is an anxiety disorder that impacts behavior and thoughts.
+It might include being overly neat and organized, perfectionistic, and unable to stop compulsively doing certain behaviors.
+Understanding OCD, its signs and symptoms, and what treatments are available can help you or a loved one struggling with this disorder.

 Symptoms of OCD

-OCD symptoms include a specific type of unwanted thoughts, called obsessions, and compulsions, that people with OCD feel they have to do to manage anxiety.
-Anxiety is the root of obsessions and compulsions which can include:
+OCD symptoms include a specific type of unwanted thoughts, called obsession and compulsions, that people with OCD feel they must do to manage anxiety.
+Anxiety is the root of obsessions and compulsions.
+These obsessions and compulsions of OCD can have any or all of the following characteristics:

 - Unwanted thoughts that are not controllable